 Risk end of equation

-This increases the risk end of the equation, causing an increase in premium, and so is called a risk-based hard market.
+This increases the risk end of the equation, causing an increase in premium.
+This is called a risk-based hard market.

 This is called a ‘base-rate hard market’.
 This is why insurance premiums increased across all types of insurance in the market, and also why premiums can increase when you do not have any claims or increases in other risk factors.